Thoronion/Astar-Thetastar-MATLAB/README.md

-# Astar-MATLAB
+# Astar/Thetastar-MATLAB
-An implementation of Astar in MATLAB
+An implementation of Astar and Thetastar in MATLAB